TheOdinProject/curriculum/react/more-react-concepts/refs_and_memoization/refs_and_memoization.md

 ### The useRef hook

-The `useRef` hook provides a way to directly access and interact with DOM elements and Child components in React.
+The `useRef` hook lets you manage a value that's not needed for rendering.
+They are an alternative to state, as when you want a component to “remember” some information, but you don't want that information to trigger new renders, you can use this hook.

 They are often used when performing imperative actions or accessing specific elements rendered in the DOM.
 Refs can also *persist* values throughout the component's lifecycle, meaning that the value of the ref will not be destroyed every time a component re-renders.
 This is very useful when you want to store a value that you want to persist throughout the component's lifecycle without storing it in a state.

 #### DOM manipulation